 - Olympic Symbols

-PDF document from the Olympic Organisation which covers general information, and specific information on the rings, the motto and the flame, as well as their role in the culture of The Olympics.
+Page from the Olympic Organisation which covers specific information on the rings, the motto and the flame, as well as their role in the culture of The Olympics.

-- What is the meaning of the Olympic Rings ?
+Were the Five Colours of the Olympic Rings Chosen ?

 A surprising number of movies and television programs have been made about the Olympics.
 Only title and brief descriptors are provided for individual items.